ahicks92/fastnet/specification.md

 To begin a connection, a client must:

-1. Generate a local id.
+1. Generate an id.
 This id will be used to identify the connection to the user.

 2. Use the `fastnet_query` from the status query section to determine if a fastnet implementation is listening.
 An implementation must make no more than 10 attempts before aborting.

 3. Use the `version_query` to determine that the implementations are compatible.
 Again, an implementation must make no more than 10 attempts before aborting.

-4. Send the connect packet which must contain the local id.
-This becomes the remote id on the implementation that the client is connecting to.
+4. Send the connect packet, containing the id.

 5. Begin waiting for either the connected packet or the aborted packet with a timeout of 5000 MS.  The client must resend the connect packet every 200 MS during this process.
+If the connected packet does not contain an ID matching the ID we sent, ignore it.

-If the client receives the connected packet, it must parse the connection id, notify the application that the connection has been established, and begin processing packets.
+If the client receives the connected packet, it must notify the application that the connection has been established and begin processing packets.
 The client must disregard all other packets including queries until it manages to receive the connected packet.

 If the client receives the aborted packet, it must report the error string to the user of the implementation in an implementation-defined manner.

 if the client times out before receiving either the connected or aborted packet, the implementation must report an implementation-defined error.

-When the server sees the connect packet, it begins establishing a connection.
+When the server sees the connect packet and wishes to accept a connection, it must send the connected packet containing the id sent by the client.
-To establish a connection, a server must generate an unsigned 64-bit integer ID.
-This ID must be unique among all currently-established connections to said server.
-It must then encode and send the connected packet and immediately notify the application that a connection was established.
 If the server continues to receive the connect packet, it must continue to respond with the connected packet but do nothing further; it is possible for the client to not yet know that it is connected due to packet loss.

-This specification reserves ID 0 for "no ID".
-A server must never use an ID of 0 for a connection.
-This enables implementations to use ID 0 for internal purposes, though no other meaning is assigned to it by this specification.
+If there is a UUID collision, the server is free to simply ignore the incoming packet.
+Given the unlikelihood of having two connections from two different IP/port pairs generating the same UUID, such behavior merely causes an astronomically small percent of connection attempts to time out.

 To refuse a connection, a server must send the aborted packet with an implementation-defined string as to the reason.
 This string must not be empty.